How 11 Premier League clubs could qualify for European football this season

 Nottingham Forest, this season's surprise package, and Chelsea both sit among the favourites to finish inside the top six, with the former hoping to qualify for the Champions League for the first time in over 40 years.

-This season's Champions League quarter-finalists Aston Villa are also beginning to find some real form as they strive to maintain their place among Europe's elite, while Fulham, Bournemouth and Brighton have also been given a slim chance of securing Champions League football by the bookies.
+This season's Champions League quarter-finalists Aston Villa are also beginning to find some real form as they strive to maintain their place among Europe's elite.
+With Chelsea playing Forest on the final day, and Villa winning eight of their last nine, it really is going down to the wire.

 UEFA Europa League

-The two sides that finish just below the Champions League spots will qualify for the Europa League, UEFA's second-tier competition, which was most recently won by Italian side Atalanta.
+The side that finishes just below the Champions League spots will qualify for the Europa League, UEFA's second-tier competition.

 UEFA Europa Conference League